 Where to go after Ella

-Ella is a stop on almost every single Sri Lanka 2 week itinerary, and for good reason.
+Ella is a stop on almost every single Sri Lanka 2 week itinerary as well as most shortened 7 day Sri Lanka itineraries, and for good reason.
 Here are some options for places to visit after Ella, whether you are traveling from north to south or vice versa!

 Train to Nuwara Eliya or Kandy: Taking the iconic train through hill country is one of the most popular things to do in Sri Lanka.
 The train runs from Ella up to Nuwara Eliya (Nanu Oya station) followed by Kandy, and you can enjoy the views of lush tea plantations alongside the railway.
 The journey from Ella to Nuwara Eliya will take approximately 3 hours by train, or 6-7 hours if you’re headed all the way to Kandy.
 Click here for the train timetables.
 You can also stop at Hatton if you are planning on attempting the hike up to Adam’s Peak.